en-US

 • The agent’s maximum data storage buffer is one hour.

-• When the agent reconnects to the controller, the last hour of test data is uploaded to the time series database and erased from local memory.
+• When the agent reconnects to the controller, the last hour of probing data is uploaded to the time series database and erased from local memory.

 • Time series data